intel/dffml/docs/cli.rst

 Update all the records in any source using the :py:class:`DataFlowSource <dffml.source.df.DataFlowSource>`.

-For this example, we are using the `edit_feature` operation which multiplies every value in a record by a factor of 10.
+For this example, we are using the `multiply` operation which multiplies every value in a record by a factor which is 10 in this case.
 The example dataflow file looks like this:

 .. literalinclude:: /../examples/edit_records.yaml